What’s It Worth? An Antique Appraisal Event

 SPECTATORS WELCOME – No reservation required

-On Wednesday, October 11th, the Monrovia Branch Library will welcome Mark Moran for an evening of antique appraisals.
+On Thursday, October 25th, the Main Branch will welcome Mark Moran for an evening of antique appraisals.
 Moran will appraise forty items belonging to Morgan County Public Library patrons and your item could be one of them!
 That garage sale find you just couldn’t pass up?
 The family heirloom you’ve been wondering about?
 Find out what they’re really worth!
 Carefully examine the lists below to see if you have something that fits our event.
 If so, call the library to reserve your spot.